marissavilleneuve/voyant-tool-tutorial/Voyant- A text-analysis tool.md

 After making choices about terms, and correcting any errors in the program's catagorization, you can save your network analysis as a .net file.
 Clicking the save button in the top right corner and selecting "all data in Pajek (.net) syntax" creates the file which can then be used in Gephi!
 ![](http://i17.photobucket.com/albums/b99/Dragon_Tamer13/fornetfile.jpg)

-Gephi enables a greater level of control and options for network analysis, but the program can be tricky. ((((Link gephi in, somebasics about it)))
+Gephi enables a greater level of control and options for network analysis, but the program can be tricky.
+As stated it's a network analysis program that creates large visuals, and has a number of options for customization, so if a detailed look into the relationships between people/places is important Gephi is worth the trouble!
+[Here's more about the features.](https://gephi.org/features/)

-To get started ((((mention how that sometimes you need to tell the program where it's located or something, I'll find that tomorrow)) simply select new project and under file select open.
-After finding the .net file, open and you'll see something like this
+To get started (if you're having problems getting the program to intialize [click here](https://forum.gephi.org/viewtopic.php?t=3309) for help) simply select new project and under file select open.
+After finding the .net file, open and you'll see something like this:

 ![](http://i17.photobucket.com/albums/b99/Dragon_Tamer13/gephi.jpg)

 If instead of a visualization you're shown the message that there isn't enough memory you can follow some simple steps to increase it:
 Find Gephi under "Program files (x86)" in your C: drive.
 In the "etc" folder there should be a file called "gephi.conf", open this in a text editor like Sublime Text, or Atom, and find the line "Xmx". replace the number following that with 5708, making sure the m follows directely after.
 Save the file and restart Gephi, it should work now.
 (For other ways of changing this, and more instructions [click here](https://gephi.org/users/install/#memory)
 ![](http://i17.photobucket.com/albums/b99/Dragon_Tamer13/editingin.jpg)

 =======
 >>>>>>> Stashed changes